applebiter/jackdaw/docs/SINGLE_ROOM_DESIGN.md

-# Single Room Band Collaboration - Design Document
+# Single Room Collaboration - Design Document

 ## Overview
-Transform the JackTrip hub from a multi-room system into a focused single-band collaboration tool where one persistent room serves all band members with granular permission controls.
+The JackTrip hub provides a focused single-room collaboration tool where one persistent room serves all users with granular permission controls.
+This is ideal for band collaboration or home network audio routing between multiple Jackdaw instances.

 ## Key Requirements